In the U.S. alone, Americans spend almost 700 billion at retail stores during the holiday season.

 So many stores given student discounts, so be sure to ask the store if they give discounts before purchasing anything.
 Lots of restaurants give out student discounts, which is awesome for any broke college student (which is most of us, I think!).

-Related: Ibotta is an app that gives you cash back at any popular store such as Walmart, Target, Groupon, and many other stores.
-Find out how it works below.
-It’s a must if you’re trying to save money on gifts or services!
+Related: Ibotta is an app that gives you cash back at popular stores like as Walmart, Target, Best Buy, and many other stores.
+Sign up here and get $10 in your account.

 10. Avoid the Buy One Get One Half Off Deal.